 Raw meats, poultry, and fish carry a large variety of harmful bacteria.
-One of the most serious is Escherichia coli 0157:H7, the organism found mostly in undercooked hamburger.
+One of the most serious is Escherichia coli 0157:H7.
+This is the organism found mostly in undercooked hamburger.
 It is one of the most common causes of foodborne illness, according to the CDC.
-This bacterium causes hemolytic uremic syndrome, an often-fatal disease that strikes mostly children.
+This bacterium causes hemolytic uremic syndrome, an often-deadly disease that strikes mostly children.
 Older adults are also at high risk.

-Chicken, turkey, and fowl are associated with shigella, salmonella, and campylobacter, bacteria that cause diarrhea, cramping, and fever.
-Most meat can be contaminated with toxoplasmosis, a parasitic disease dangerous to both pregnant women and fetuses.
+Chicken, turkey, and fowl are associated with shigella, salmonella, and campylobacter.
+These are bacteria that cause diarrhea, cramping, and fever.
+Most meat can be contaminated with toxoplasmosis.
+This is a parasitic disease dangerous to both pregnant women and fetuses.

 Seafood, particularly oysters, clams, and other shellfish, can be contaminated with the vibrio species of bacteria that causes diarrhea, or with hepatitis A virus.